-The Madison and Lila Self Graduate Fellowship (SGF) handbook provides general information about the administration, Self Graduate Fellows, current policies, and 2021-2022 activities.
+The Madison and Lila Self Graduate Fellowship handbook provides general information about the Self Graduate Fellowship (SGF), Self Graduate Fellows, current policies, and 2023-2024 activities.

 The fellowship was established in 1989.
 The necessity of having clear and understandable policy statements, as well as a mechanism to review and amend them, became evident soon after the inception of the program.
 In 1993, a Board of Trustees was formed to provide oversight for the program and to act as the policy making body for the fellowship.